 SECTION 9.
-The massachusetts clean energy center, in consultation with the department of energy resources and the office of coastal zone management, shall study how to best advance the development of wind generation opportunities off the shore of the commonwealth.
+The Massachusetts Clean Energy Center (MassCEC), in consultation with the department of energy resources and the office of coastal zone management, shall study how to best advance the development of wind generation opportunities off the shore of the commonwealth.
 The study shall include a plan that evaluates (a) the design, ownership interest, federal and state permitting, and financing; (b) existing state or federal programs available to assist in off shore wind development; and (c) the creation of new programs, grants, rate mechanisms, or other incentives to promote off shore wind development.
-The center shall present its findings, along with any proposed recommendations and plan of action, to the joint committee on telecommunications, utilities, and energy by December 31, 2014.
+The MassCEC shall present its findings, along with any proposed recommendations and plan of action, to the Joint Committee on Telecommunications, Utilities, and Energy within one year of the enactment of this legislation.